microsoft/aerial_wildlife_detection/doc/setup_db.md

 ## Clean up

-If you have used the settings file [above](#define-database-details) to get the database details, you can now remove the AIde code base (and Python environment) from the database server, unless the machine hosts any other AIde module(s).
+If you have used the settings file [above](#define-database-details) to get the database details, you can now remove the AIDE code base (and Python environment) from the database server, unless the machine hosts any other AIDE module(s).